cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 ## Starting The Development Server For Internet Explorer 10

-The version of webpack-serve we use for the development site is not compatible with IE 10.
-To handle this, there is a `start-static` script that can be run that will fire of a static dev server that works in IE 10.
+The version of [webpack-serve](https://github.com/webpack-contrib/webpack-serve) we use for the local development site is not compatible with IE 10.
+To handle this, there is a `start-static` script that can be run that will start up a static dev server that works in IE 10.

 `npm run start-static`

 _Note that this static server does not support hot reloading, if you want to see changes based on your code updates, you will need to restart the server after you've made changes to see the updates._

 ## Follow Component Standards
-As you work on your code changes, ensure the components follow [the Terra UI component standards](https://github.com/cerner/terra-core/wiki/Component-Features).
+As you work on your code changes, ensure the components follow [the Terra UI component standards](#/contributing/terra-ui/component-standards).

 ## Running Lint Scripts
 For Terra UI projects, we’ve created our own [ESLint config](https://github.com/cerner/eslint-config-terra) and [Stylelint config](https://github.com/cerner/stylelint-config-terra).